Corporate Governance

 Name Description

 Executive Committee The Executive Committee is made up of the representative director, directors, and executive officers nominated by the Company's Board of Directors.
-Meetings are attended by Audit & Supervisory Board members.
 The Committee deliberates and approves matters related to the management of the Company, apart from the matters the Company's General Meeting of Shareholders and Board of Directors are responsible for approving.
 Regular meetings are held twice per month, in principle, but extraordinary meetings may also be convened as necessary.

 Business Strategy Committee The Business Strategy Committee comprises executive directors and executive officers of the Company, and also appointed officers and employees from the Company and certain Group companies.